-Maybe your bird is molting.
-Molting is a process wherein a bird sheds old, worn-out feathers replacing them with fresh, bright ones.
+Molting is a normal process in which a bird sheds old, worn-out feathers replacing them with fresh, bright ones.
 A bird’s feathers go through a lot of abuse, which is why it's important to shed old ones and replace them with fresh ones.

 Different bird species have different molting cycles